SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 In general, whether a host or server is "green" or not is a complex, and rapidly-evolving topic - carbon offsets and renewable energy certificate schemes tend to make the underlying definition fairly complicated.
 At a higher level, you can generalise to a particular country or region based on [its overall energy mix](https://app.electricitymaps.com/map) - Norway, Sweden and Europe are broadly more 'green' than other countries (although this needs to be balanced with data privacy between countries, if personal data is being used).

+### Caching

 Server setup and configuration is a large and complex topic and will depend on what software you're running, but there are some simple steps you can take to reduce data usage.
 Primarily, aim to make sure that browsers are able to [cache any static content provided](https://nitropack.io/blog/post/web-caching-beginners-guide), for a decent amount of time (such as a year).
 This avoids the same data having to be sent repeatedly during a single visit to the site, or on short-term return visits.

+Implementing caching effectively involves identifying static content that doesn't change often, such as images and CSS files, which can be stored in the browser cache or on a content delivery network (CDN).
+Dynamic content and API call results can also be cached by employing strategies like cache busting, where a version number or timestamp is appended to filenames to manage updates.
+By reducing the amount of data transmitted over the network and decreasing server processing requirements, caching can lower its energy consumption.
+Generally speaking, static content can be cached for longer periods, whereas dynamic content may require shorter cache durations.
+Using HTTP headers like Cache-Control helps control how long content is stored in browser caches.

 ## Software development